clarkfitzg/phd_research/codedepends/notes.md

 - Given a big ugly script, pull out the minimal set of code to produce a final result.
 For example, everything needed to make `plot(finalresult)`.
+- Parse Rhistory to find the minimal set of code to reproduce a result.
 - Separate single scripts into multiple scripts if they actually have two independent sequences of computation.